JuliaDiffusionBayes/GuidedProposals.jl/docs/src/manual/guid_prop.md

 success, ll = rand!(P, X, W, Val(:ll), x0; Wnr=Wiener())
 ```
 !!! warning
     `ll` returned by `rand!` is not exactly log-likelihood for the path `XX` and one needs to be careful what is the meaning of it.
-Study section on ... to find out more.
+Consult the [section on log-likelihoods](@ref log_likelihood_computations) to find out more.

 With these functions we may very easily perform smoothing to obtain samples under the target law:
 ```julia